 I’d like to think of bookworms and theater geeks as second cousins.
-Books have always enriched my love of theater, and vice versa: especially when a musical is based on a novel.
+Books have always enriched my love of theater, and vice versa: especially for musical adaptations of books.
 The Broadway and Off-Broadway theater landscape has always offered a magnitude of shows that have been inspired by literary source material.
 Today, you can nab a rush ticket to Wicked, The Phantom of the Opera, Cats (based on T.S Eliot’s poetry), The Color Purple, Les Liaisons Dangereuses, Matilda the Musical, and Natasha, Pierre, & The Great Comet Of 1812 (based on a chunk of Tolstoy’s War And Peace.

-As a theater aficionado, I can proudly say that the majority of my favorite contemporary musicals are based on novels.
+As a theater aficionado, I can proudly say that the majority of my favorite contemporary musicals are musical adaptations of books.
 Usually, when fiction is adapted by a creative team, it’s either turned into a film or television series.
 But a surprising number of readings, workshops, and full productions of musical adaptations have come to fruition in the past decade alone.
 No idea is too far-fetched when it comes to theater.
 Here are a few titles that have recently received a musical version:

 Fun Home by Alison Bechdel